cloud-based CMMS for asset lifecycle management

 Preventive Maintenance

 Preventive maintenance is usually calendar-based.
 Teams carry out regular inspections, cleaning, and lubrication on a set schedule.
-Components like belts and valves also get changed on a regular basis.
+They also change components like belts and valves on a regular basis.
 A computerized maintenance management system (CMMS) can help plan preventive maintenance schedules and track work order completion.

-Preventive maintenance is an effective strategy for preventing sudden breakdowns, but it can be labor-intensive and costly.
+Preventive maintenance is an effective strategy for preventing emergency breakdowns, but it can be labor-intensive and costly.
 Sometimes it can lead to over-maintenance and excessive planned downtime.

 Predictive Maintenance

-Predictive maintenance uses a network of wireless sensors to spot potential problems with your equipment so that your maintenance team can nip those problems in the bud before they cascade into larger issues.
-Sensors can monitor an asset’s performance and health on a continuous basis, even while it’s operating.
-By tracking data like vibration levels, temperature, and oil quality, teams can stay ahead of new machine faults.
+Predictive maintenance uses a network of wireless sensors to spot potential equipment problems so that your maintenance team can nip those problems in the bud before they cascade into larger issues.
+Sensors monitor an asset’s performance and health on a continuous basis, even while it’s operating.
+Tracking data like vibration levels, temperature, and oil quality helps teams stay ahead of new machine faults.

 A CMMS can analyze asset health data and issue notifications when equipment shows signs of a new defect.
 CMMS software can even generate work orders so that maintenance teams know when to address issues.
 What’s more, a good CMMS also manages inventory, digitally organizes spare parts, and stores and analyzes work order history so that managers can plan maintenance tasks ahead of time.